One-dimensional Chern-Simons theory and the $\hat{A}$ genus: The obstructions to satisfying the QME

 \subsection{Reminder on obstructions}

-The space of local functionals $\sO_{loc}(\sE)$ is a graded vector space, and the operator $\{S_{CS}, - \} = d + \{I_{CS},-\}$ makes it into a cochain complex.
-We call it the {\em obstruction-deformation complex} for Chern-Simons, as it controls questions about how to infinitesimally deform the theory and about obstructions to BV quantization.\footnote{The obstruction-deformation complex encodes other aspects of the theory.
-For instance, the degree 0 cohomology describes the space of deformations of the action functional $S_{cl}$, and the degree -1 cohomology describes automorphisms of the theory (in particular, conserved quantities).
-For further discussion, see \cite{Cos1}, \cite{CG}.} We want to restrict attention to translation-invariant local functionals, so from hereon we will only work with the cochain complex $\sO_{loc}(\sE)^\RR$, where the superscript indicates invariance with respect to translation.\footnote{More generally, if we put a group or Lie algebra as a superscript, we mean the invariant subspace.}
+The space of local functionals $\sO_{loc}(\sE)$ is a graded vector space, and the operator $\{S_{CS}, - \} = d + \{I_{CS},-\}$ makes it into a cochain complex (since $S_{CS}$ satisfies the classical master equation).
+We want to restrict attention to translation-invariant local functionals, so from hereon we will only work with the cochain complex $\sO_{loc}(\sE)^\RR$, where the superscript indicates invariance with respect to translation.\footnote{More generally, if we put a group or Lie algebra as a superscript, we mean the invariant subspace.}

-As shown in \cite{Cos1}, the obstruction $\{O[L]\}$ (for any putative quantization of a classical BV theory) is compatible with RG flow, the $L \to 0$ limit exists, and this limit is a local functional.
+As shown in \cite{Cos1}, the obstruction element $O[L]$ for any putative quantization of a classical BV theory has the following properties: it is compatible with the RG flow, its limit as $L \to 0$ exists, and this limit is a local functional.
 We denote the $L \to 0$ limit by

 Our obstruction $O$ is an element of cohomological degree 1 and is closed with respect to the differential $d + \{ I_{CS} , - \}$.

 In order to find a quantization which satisfies the QME we need to find a trivialization for $O$.
 Typically that entails finding an element $J$, where